powsybl/powsybl-open-rao/docs/parameters/parameters.md

 #### forbid-cost-increase
 - **Expected value**: true/false
 - **Default value**: false
-- **Usage**: if this parameter is set to true, FARAO will post-check the results after optimisation.
+- **Usage**: if this parameter is set to true, OpenRAO will post-check the results after optimisation.
 If the value of the objective function is worse after optimisation than before optimisation, then it will return the initial solution (i.e. no PRA and no CRA applied).
   This can happen for example if the preventive RAO decreases the margin on a curative CNEC, which cannot be reverted during curative RAO.
-  If this parameter is set to false, FARAO will return the real result of optimisation, which has a worse result than the initial situation.
+  If this parameter is set to false, OpenRAO will return the real result of optimisation, which has a worse result than the initial situation.

 #### preventive-stop-criterion